My Friend Hasn’t Texted Me Back In A Week

 Give Them the Benefit of the Doubt

 • They might be struggling emotionally.
 Emotional struggles like anxiety, depression, or stress can make it hard for someone to reach out, even to people they care about.
-If your friend is going through a tough time, they might be retreating inward, focusing on their mental health, and finding it difficult to maintain regular communication.
-It’s not that they’re ignoring you, but rather they might need some space to manage their feelings.
+If your friend is going through a tough time, they might be retreating inward, focusing on their mental health, and finding it challenging to maintain regular communication.
+It’s not that they’re ignoring you, but they might need some space to manage their feelings.

 Should You Reach Out Again?